leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 });
 ```

-Now we can call our route using curl.
-First access the route to GET all of the comments.
-Find the id of one of the comments, and use curl to upvote it.
-Hit the upvote route multiple times to see the vote go up (_Note: your IDs will be different_).
+Now we can call our `Upvote Comment` route using curl.
+Don't forget to restart your server.
+Then call the `List Comments` route to list all of the comments.
+Find the id of one of the comments, and use curl again to upvote it with the `Upvote Comment` route.
+Hit the upvote route multiple times to see the vote go up. (_Note: your IDs will be different_).

 ```sh
 ➜  ~ curl http://localhost:3000/comments